Frank Mickens: Later achievements

+Controversy and lawsuits

-Mickens unorthodox administrative style attracted controversy-and lawsuits- by instituting codes of conduct, a blouse skirt/shirt and tie dress code that he called dress for success and long suspensions for infractions of the rules.
+Mickens unorthodox administrative style attracted controversy, as well as lawsuits, by instituting codes of conduct, a blouse skirt/shirt and tie dress code that he called dress for success and long suspensions for infractions of the rules.

 He had teachers posted outside school every morning to discourage trouble, as well as having various MTA buses waiting after school so students wouldn't have to wait in this rough neighborhood.
-His disciplinary code included no hats, no listening to a walkman, no gold teeth caps, no excessive jewelry, and no sneakers with lights.
+His disciplinary code included no hats, no listening to a Walkman, no gold teeth caps, no excessive jewellery, and no sneakers with lights.
 He also had inspirational banners all over the school to remind the students to always do their best.

-The lawsuits against Mickens stemmed from his moving troublesome students into programs from which they did not graduate, and were not finally settled until four years after his retirement.
+The lawsuits against Mickens stemmed from his moving troublesome students into programs from which they did not graduate, and were not settled until four years after his retirement.

 Death

 Mickens, who was divorced and lost his only son in a car accident at a young age, was found dead at age 63 at his home in Bedford-Stuyvesant Brooklyn of natural causes on July 9, 2009.
-An only child, he is survived by his cousins, Sharon Rose-Calhoun of Brooklyn, New York, and Pamela Tranberg of Crete, Illinois.
-A memorial page has been set up on Facebook by over 500 former students and colleagues.

-An alumni and staff memorial service was held at Boys and Girls High School, followed by a funeral at Pentecostal Elim Fellowship in Bedford-Stuyvesant.
-Eulogies were given by the Rev. Al Sharpton, City Controller Bill Thompson (New York) and Brooklyn Borough President Marty Markowitz.
+Eulogies at his funeral were given by the Rev. Al Sharpton, City Controller Bill Thompson (New York) and Brooklyn Borough President Marty Markowitz.
 Mickens was buried wearing his trademark suit and bowtie and holding his trademark cigar.